Citrus australis: Uses

 The Citrus australis is most commonly compared to the Citrus australasica, which can be found in Southeast Queensland and northeast New South Wales.
 It is grown in similar conditions and can also be used for juices or jams.
 While the Citrus australasia is more prized for being good in preserves, Citrus australis is more suitable for flavoring.
 Another most commonly compared citrus is the Tahitian lime, or also known as the Persian lime.
 Although the Tahitian lime is also used to make marmalades and juices, its skin is rough, and therefore the entire lime may not be commonly used.
 However, while the Citrus australis has a dryer flesh than the Tahitian lime, it can be cut in half or used as a whole to flavor many dishes.

 The other use for the Citrus australis comes by way of oils that they secrete in the vesicles.
 Although not as common as its culinary use, the oils from the Citrus australis can be used as an essential oil, as it has a distinctive and fragrant scent.
 Another use for its oils would be for a cleaner spray.
 Many oil cleaner sprays contains the chemical limonite, which are most commonly made using limes.

 While not necessarily the most primary use, the Citrus australis can also be used for creating hybrids.
-As it is one of the most commonly seen vigorous native Australian species, it is worth noting that they are not resistant to viroid infection.
+As it is one of the most commonly seen vigorous native Australian species, they are not resistant to viroid infection.
 This makes them an ideal target for trying to trace the history of the Citrus australis.
 An example of this is the Sydney hybrid.
 The Sydney hybrid is a result of a hybrid between the Citrus australis and the Citrus australasica, and is found primarily in Australia.
 Other names for the Sydney hybrid include Microcitrus x virgate H. Hume or Citrus x virgate Mabb.
 The appearance of the lime when compared to its parents most commonly resembles the Citrus australasica with the size of the leaves and the shape of the fruit.
 The Sydney hybrid is elongated, about 3 × 5 cm with a rounded apex, compared to the Citrus australis which is more circular in shape.
 It is also known to be very drought-resistant.

 While the tree for the Citrus australis found in nature can get to about 20 m high, it can also be grown in a garden as a small shrub or tree, which will typically stay at about 3 to 6 m high.
 Although the plant when young will have many thorns to protect it when vulnerable, as it grows it will becomes less prickly, making the plant easier to maintain.
 As the plant is grown on volcanic soils, the wood of the Citrus australis is close-grained and suitable for cabinet making and engravings.